maulahaz/blog-mhz/src/content/blog/the-power-of-saying-bismillah-for-muslims.md

   - bismillah
   - safety
 ogImage: ""
-description: The Role of 'Bismillah' in Muslim Perspective on Safety
+description: The Power of Saying 'Bismillah' for Muslims
 canonicalURL: ""
 ---